Everyday Foods That Support a Healthy Immune System

 If you’re reading this, you already know how important your food choices are for good health.
 As Dr. Mark Hyman puts it, “Food is literally the most powerful medicine you have available to control your health.”
 Luckily, there are many commonly available, delicious foods that you can incorporate today—no matter what your particular taste, eating style, cooking ability or budget—that are specifically powerful for boosting your immune system.

-Here are some nutrients to focus on, and the foods where you’ll find them in abundance.
-Of course, keep getting as wide a variety of foods onto your plate as possible; eat plenty of vegetables, beneficial fats and high-quality protein for overall good health.
+Here are some nutrients to focus on, and the foods in which they’re especially abundant.
+Of course, it’s important to get as wide a variety of foods onto your plate as possible: eat plenty of vegetables, beneficial fats, and high-quality protein for overall good health.